griffinbran/Real-Estate-Statistical-Modeling/README.md

-# Project 2 - Ames Housing Data and Kaggle Challenge
+# Project - Real Estate Statistical Modeling with Feature Engineering

-Welcome to Project 2!
-It's time to start modeling.

-**Target Audience:** A tech savvy daughter of a real estate tycoon has recently inherited her late mother’s assets.
-She hired me to run an OLS regression analysis to help her maximize profit while selling her homes in Iowa as she heads to Florida for early retirement.
-Yay.
+**Target Audience:** The tech savvy daughter of a real estate tycoon acquired property by inheritance of her late mother’s assets in Ames, Iowa.
+Data-driven insights were requested to make informed decisions regarding the sale of, or investment in, each property for profit maximization between the years 2006-2010.

 **Problem Statement:**

-    -Are location and size the most important factors in the final sale price of a home?
+* Are location and size the most important factors in the final sale price of a home?
+* What can a property owner do to improve home value?

 ---